-Venous ulcerations usually begin as a brown stain on the skin.
+Venous ulcers usually begin as a brown stain on the skin.
 Other symptoms might include:

-The venous ulceration is due to impeded blood flow that prevents oxygen and nutrients from getting to the skin tissue.
-This process results in inflammation of the tissue, and the eventual skin changes and open sore that characterizes venous ulceration.
+Venous ulcers are due to impeded blood flow that prevents oxygen and nutrients from getting to the skin tissue.
+This process results in inflammation of the tissue, and the eventual skin changes and open sore that characterizes venous ulcers.
 Once the sore is fully developed, cure rates tend to hover below 50 percent, which is why early diagnosis is essential to ensuring the most effective treatment possible.

 Treatment for venous ulcers usually involves a combination of one or more of the following options: